katrinleinweber/gissues/README.md

 ```

+### Creating and Editing Issues

-Create a new issues with the `make` command.
+Create a new issue with the `make` command.
 You will write the issue's body with the `nano` text editor.
 Issue should be given a title.

 ```